nedelec/cytosim-2017/tutorials/tutorial1.md

     }

 Here the `time_step` was reduced by a factor 10, and the number of iterations multiplied by 10, to keep the same amount of total time.
-Is the animation similar to the previous one obtained with `time_step = 0.01` seconds?
+Is the animation similar to the previous one obtained with the bigger time step?
 Can you decrease the time step even further?
 Does it take more time to simulate the system?

+Note: if you are an experienced UNIX user, you can run two simulations in parallel.

-# Step 4 - Filaments
+## Step 4 - Filaments

 Let's now define [microtubules](http://en.wikipedia.org/wiki/Microtubules)!